-For male cats to not have nipples, the nipples would need to form after the sex hormones have begun to affect development – a big change that would require a very long period of evolution with no real purpose.
+For a male cat not to have nipples would be a significant evolutionary shift that wouldn’t really serve any real purpose.
 So cats (and most other mammals, including humans) have continued to develop nipples before sexual development begins, just as it’s been for tens of thousands of years.
 As the old saying goes: if it isn’t broken, don’t fix it!

 Necessary Nipple Facts

 Regardless of sex, cats have the same number of nipples in the same location: usually eight, arranged in two parallel rows of four that run along the length of the cat’s belly, one row on the left and one on the right.
 The number varies based on genetics – some cats have four or six nipples while others have as many as ten, and rarely an odd number of nipples may be present.

 Male and female nipples are identical unless a female cat is nursing or has recently weaned kittens.
 During this time, her nipples will be swollen and maybe darker than their usual pink.
 At all other times, though, you can’t tell the difference between male and female nipples; they look and feel the same if you can find them at all under all that fluffy belly fur.